If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 How can we win the emotional argument?

-Because communism traditionally has always leaned on a very basic emotional principle, like, hey, we should help the poor.
+Because communism traditionally has always leaned on a very basic emotional principle like, hey, we should help the poor.

 That's a good thing to do.

-But but uh you could you can charge at communism with every logical argument for why capitalism is better for the poor, why minimum wage actually hurts the poor, but emotionally it just doesn't seem to connect.
+But you can charge at communism with every logical argument for why capitalism is better for the poor, why minimum wage actually hurts the poor.

 I don't think you can.